networkservicemesh/deployments-k8s/examples/use-cases/Kernel2Vxlan2Memif/README.md

-# Test kernel to kernel connection
+# Test kernel to vxlan to memif

-This example shows that NSC and NSE on the one node can find each other.
+This example shows that NSC and NSE on the different nodes could find and work with each other.

-NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
+NSC is using the `kernel` mechanism to connect to its local forwarder.
+NSE is using the `memif` mechanism to connect to its local forwarder.
+Forwarders are using the `vxlan` mechanism to connect with each other.

 ## Run